equinor/fmu-editor/README.md

 ## Build Process

 1. Install Node.js >= 18.13.0 (https://nodejs.org/en/ or for Node Version Manager https://github.com/nvm-sh/nvm).

-2. Install dependencies:
+2. Clone the repository.
+Since we are working with Git submodules, please call the clone command with the `--recurse-submodules` flag.
     ```bash
+    git clone --recurse-submodules [-j8] https://github.com/equinor/fmu-editor.git
+    ```
+    *`-j8` is an optional performance optimization that fetches up to 8 submodules at a time in parallel (available since git v2.8)*

+    If you already cloned the repository without the `--recurse-submodules` flag, you can simply run
+    ```bash
+    git submodule update --init --recursive [--jobs 8]
+    ```

+    When installing, npm will try to update and init the submodules automatically.
+However, this only works when you are logged in to your GitHub account.

+3. Install dependencies:
+    ```bash
     npm install
     ```

-3. Start electron app in developer mode:
+4. Start electron app in developer mode:
     ```bash
-    npm run electron:dev
+    npm run electron:dev # For the default dev mode
+    npm run electron:dev:no-msal # No MSAL login required
+    npm run electron:dev:msal # MSAL login with persistent login
     ```

-4. In order to test the production-ready app, run:
+5. In order to test the production-ready app, run:
     ```bash
     npm run electron:build
     ```